 Hart’s Mill Farm & Forest

 We view all of the Hart’s Mill land as an integrated ecological system with opportunities for producing food and materials throughout.
-These will range from kitchen gardens, community gardens, and a greenhouse &/or hoop house, to pasture, orchard, and row crops, to forest-grown mushrooms & medicinal plants and selective timber harvesting.
+These will range from kitchen gardens to row crops and a greenhouse &/or hoop house, from pastures to orchards, to forest-grown mushrooms & medicinal plants and selective timber harvesting.
 Even our street trees and buffer landscaping will incorporate food-producing plants.

 The mission statement for the Hart’s Mill Farm & Forest is to:

 Establish and nurture an integrated agrarian system which sustains and is sustained by the Hart’s Mill community, restores and protects the land, and provides learning experiences.